Sean Baker: 2015–2022: Breakthrough and acclaim

-Baker’s next film, Tangerine centers a transgender sex worker who discovers her boyfriend and pimp has been cheating on her.
-The film was shot using three iPhone 5S smartphones, and received praise for its groundbreaking filmmaking techniques.
-Tangerine features Kitana Kiki Rodriguez, Mya Taylor, Karren Karagulian, Mickey O'Hagan, and James Ransone, and it was executive-produced by Mark Duplass and Jay Duplass.
-Baker again co-wrote the script with Bergoch; Baker co-produced, co-shot, and edited the film.
-It had its world premiere at the 2015 Sundance Film Festival on January 23, 2015, and was given a limited release on July 10, 2015.
-It received extremely positive reviews, and holds a 96% rating on Rotten Tomatoes.
+Baker's next film, Tangerine, centers a transgender sex worker who discovers that her boyfriend and pimp has been cheating on her.
+The film was shot using three iPhone 5S smartphones and was praised for its groundbreaking filmmaking techniques.
+Tangerine features performers Kitana Kiki Rodriguez, Mya Taylor, Karren Karagulian, Mickey O'Hagan, and James Ransone.
+Mark Duplass and Jay Duplass were the executive producers.
+Baker co-wrote the script with Bergoch; Baker co-produced, co-shot, and edited the film.
+It premiered at the 2015 Sundance Film Festival on January 23, 2015, and was given a limited release on July 10, 2015.
+It received positive reviews and holds a 96% rating on Rotten Tomatoes.

 In 2016, Baker directed Snowbird, a short fashion film starring model Abbey Lee for Kenzo.
 It was also shot only using iPhones.
 His sixth major feature film, The Florida Project, premiered in the Directors' Fortnight section of the 2017 Cannes Film Festival and was theatrically released in the United States on October 6, 2017, by A24.
-Baker edited the film himself and co-wrote the script with his frequent collaborator Chris Bergoch.
+Baker edited the film and co-wrote the script with his frequent collaborator Chris Bergoch.
 The plot follows a 6-year-old girl living in a motel with her rebellious mother in Greater Orlando as they try to stay out of trouble and make ends meet.
 The film was praised for its performances (particularly that of Willem Dafoe as the motel manager and Brooklynn Prince as Moonee, a six-year-old girl) as well as for Baker's direction, and was chosen by both the National Board of Review and the American Film Institute as one of the top 10 films of the year.
 Dafoe earned Best Supporting Actor nominations at the Oscars, Golden Globes and BAFTA Awards, and Prince won the Critics Choice Movie Award for Best Young Performer.
 In June 2018, Baker was invited to be a member of the directors and writers branch of the Academy of Motion Picture Arts and Sciences.
 In October 2018, he was the head of the film jury at the Mumbai International Film Festival in Mumbai, India.

 I am an ally and have literally devoted my career to tell stories that remove stigma and normalize lifestyles that are under attack.
 I would never do anything that could possibly hurt the community.